logoPostPlanify

 Actionable Fixes

 1. Prioritize Video and Storytelling: This is the ideal time for your best Reels, long-form videos, and detailed carousels that tell a story.
-Schedule your most engaging video content for the 7 PM to 8 PM slot.
+Schedule your social media posts with your most engaging video content queued for the 7 PM to 8 PM slot.

 2. Test Your Evening Sweet Spot: Is your audience more active right after dinner (around 7:15 PM) or closer to bedtime (around 9:30 PM)?
 Test both times on different days with similar content to see which performs better.